The Second Vanishing Theorem for Local Cohomology Modules: The highest Lyubeznik number of a local ring of mixed characteristic

 \begin{remark} Let $(A,\bm,k)$ be a complete local ring of prime characteristic $p$.
-Then, by Cohen Structure Theorem, one can write $A=R/I$ where $R=k[[x_1,\dots,x_n]]$ is a formal pwer series ring over $k$.
+Then, by Cohen's Structure Theorem, one can write $A=R/I$ where $R=k[[x_1,\dots,x_n]]$ is a formal power series ring over $k$.
 Denote the maximal ideal of $R$ by $\bn$.
 One may consider

 which agrees with the Lyubeznik number $\lambda_{i,j}(A)$ ({\it cf.} \cite[1.4,~4.1]{LyubeznikFinitenessLC}).
 On the other hand, $A$ can be also written as $R'/I'$ where $R'$ is a complete unramified regular local ring of mixed characteristic $(0,p)$.
 Denote the maximal ideal of $R'$ by $\bn'$ and $\dim(R')$ by $n'$.
 Following Definition \ref{definition of lambda}, one may consider